rollbar/rollbar-gem/README.md

 If you need to customize the reporting write your own `rescue_from` handler instead of using the `Rollbar::ActiveJob` module.

+Note: If you're using Sidekiq and integrate ActiveJob, you may get double reports of background job errors in Rollbar.
+The way to avoid this is to rely on the Sidekiq error handling, not ActiveJob in this case.

 ## Delayed::Job

 If `delayed_job` is defined, Rollbar will automatically install a plugin that reports any uncaught exceptions that occur in jobs.